Our cities need to be more than just smart.

 Improving road safety

 Trouble lingers on our roads.
 For ourselves, our families and our neighbours.
 We cannot ignore the dangers any longer.
 Whether we’re pedestrians or drivers, when it comes to overcrowded city roads and outdated infrastructure, it’s important to stay safe.
-How can we find a smarter way around and make our roads safer?
+And while there may be fewer cars on the roads, as more people work from home, other modes of transportation are increasing.
+Kids are going back to schools.
+Bikes, scooters and walking are on the rise.
+Traffic accidents are down, but the severity has increased.
+Even in these unprecedented times, road safety remains a critical issue.
+So how can we find a smarter way around and make our roads safer?

 We are looking for startups with focus on road safety.
 Some examples include: